10 Relaxation Techniques to Help You Wind Down for Sleep

 Try DIY acupressure

 Acupressure is one of the most effective relaxation techniques.
 By stimulating certain pressure points in your body you can make yourself feel sleepy, according to Chris Idzikowski, MD, in his book Sound Asleep: The Expert Guide to Sleeping Well.
 “Put your thumb on the point between your eyebrows at the top of your nose, where there’s a slight indent.
 Hold for 20 seconds, release briefly and repeat twice more.
 Next, sit on the edge of the bed and put your right foot across your left knee.
 Find the slight indent between your big toe and second toe and press in the same way.
 Finally, still supporting your right foot, find the point just below the nail on the upper side of your second toe.
 Using the thumb and forefinger of your right hand, gently squeeze the toe.”
-To learn more about DIY acupressure, follow this simple guide to finding your body’s acupressure points.
+(Learn the benefits of acupressure mats for treating insomnia.)

 Sip some cherry juice